 Good sources of Selenium: Brazil nuts, beans, broccoli, spinach, potatoes, white meat, fish, shellfish and eggs.

-Try our Creamy Spinach Soup recipe.
+Try our Creamy Spinach Soup recipe which is rich in Selenium.

 Zinc & Copper